JuliaLang/www.julialang.org/downloads/platform.md

 ~~~

 This code creates a symlink to a Julia version (here {{stable_release_short}}) of your choosing.
-To launch Julia, simply execute the `julia` command from inside your shell.
+To launch Julia, simply type `julia` inside your shell and press return.

 ### Uninstallation